catalyst-fp7/documents/interoperability/interoperability.md

 3. Presuming links are first-class objects in the implementation, a user operation corresponding to a node move can manifest either as a combination of link destruction and creation, or as a link update (of either its source or target property.)
 This is implementation dependent, though we would recommend the latter.
 As a consequence, the affected links given as parameters to the move operation in layer 2 support could be tombstones.

-4. Objects are often created within a context.
+4. Some types of objects are generally created with an inherent link to a "parent" object.
 This is especially true of dependent objects, such as comments.
 As this context may be lost with further update or move operations, a platform may give the original context in the change objects, as a partial implementation of level 2 support.